Louisa the vet on ... Ear cropping on dogs and why it's so bad

 What is ear cropping on dogs?

 Ear cropping on dogs is a barbaric and painful mutilation where a dog’s ear flaps are cut to look a certain way.
+The sensitive ears are cut, and then forced into an upright position with tape for months to give them a pointy appearance.

 Why do people crop their dog’s ears?